What is Pellagra?

 In addition to dietary changes and supplements, people with pellagra may also benefit from supportive care to address symptoms such as skin rashes, gastrointestinal distress, and neurological symptoms.

-B.) Treatment of Symptoms
+C.) Treatment of Symptoms in Pellagra Treatment

 The symptoms of pellagra can be debilitating and can affect the quality of life of individuals with the condition.
 The treatment of symptoms involves the use of medications and supportive care.
 In mild cases, over-the-counter pain relievers such as acetaminophen or ibuprofen can be used to relieve symptoms such as headache and joint pain.
 In more severe cases, prescription medications such as corticosteroids may be necessary to manage symptoms such as skin rash and inflammation.